rkyv (archive) is a zero-copy deserialization framework for Rust.

 Schema languagederivecustomcustom

-Usable as mutable stateyeslimitedlimited
+Usable as mutable statelimitedlimitedlimited

-Padding takes space on wire?yes*optionalno
+Padding takes space on wire?optionaloptionalno

 Unset fields take space on wire?yesyesno